avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 ### Stopping the build process at any stage

-GCC provides command line options to halt the build process at any stage of the build process.
-Here's a breakdown of the available options:
+GCC provides command line options to halt the build process at any stage.
+Here's a breakdown of the options:

 **`-E`:**  This instructs GCC to stop the build process after the preprocessing stage.
 For example, if we were to invoke: